promptfoo/promptfoo/README.md

 - `build:watch`: Continuously watch and transpile TypeScript files on changes
 - `test`: Run test suite
 - `test:watch`: Continuously run test suite on changes
-- `db:generate`: Generate new db migrations (and create the db if it doesn't already exist)
+- `db:generate`: Generate new db migrations (and create the db if it doesn't already exist).
+Note that after generating a new migration, you'll have to `npm i` to copy the migrations into `dist/`.
 - `db:migrate`: Run existing db migrations (and create the db if it doesn't already exist)

 # [» View full documentation «](https://promptfoo.dev/docs/intro)